ImperialCollegeLondon/natural_number_game/tactics.md

 The `refl` tactic will close any goal of the form `a = a`, and more generally any goal of the form `x R x` if `R` is a binary relation which is reflexive.

-induction'
+induction
 ----------

-`induction' n with d hd`
+`induction n with d hd`

 Does induction on `n`.
 Assumes that `n` is the kind of thing you can do induction on (for example `n : mynat` would be a great example).

-Induction a with d hd
+Running the tactic `induction a with d hd` changes the goal from

-Changes goal from
 ```
 1 goal
 P : mynat → Prop,